ThaDafinser/mathiasverraes.github.com/_posts/2015-02-16-form-command-model-validation.markdown

 image: "http://verraes.net/img/posts/2015-02-16-form-command-model-validation/smokesignals.jpg"
 ---

 Many of the frameworks I've worked with, promise to separate responsibilities with MVC.
-In practice, the end up coupling everything to everything.
+In practice, they end up coupling everything to everything.
 The forms are coupled to the models, and there's a grand unified validation layer.
 This may be convenient at first, but it breaks down for larger systems, and creates headaches when having to support multiple clients.
 My approach is to clearly separate the validation for the form itself, from the Command validation and the model validation.